 .
 This 229-page training manual was released in October 2008.
 The authors are Colin L. Soskolne of the University of Alberta, James E. Andruchow, and Francesca Racioppi of the World Health Organization (WHO).

 A description of the manual and its background are at the following link:

 The manual is available, free-of-charge

 , at the following link:

-One recent role that Colin played was as founding Academic Co-ordinator to then the newly-established Office of Sustainability at the University of Alberta (2009 – 2010).
-He withdrew from this role in 2010 to focus on his responsibilities as Accreditation Co-ordinator, leading the first two-thirds of the self-study process to make the University of Alberta's School of Public Health the first accredited such school in Canada through the Council on Education for Public Health.
+One pioneering role that Colin played was as founding Academic Co-ordinator to the then newly-established Office of Sustainability at the University of Alberta (2009 – 2010).
+He withdrew from this role in 2010 to focus on his responsibilities as Accreditation Co-ordinator, leading the first two-thirds of the self-study process to make the University of Alberta's School of Public Health the first accredited such school in Canada through the Council on Education for Public Health, Washington, DC, USA.